newing21/Python---Text-Analytics-/README.md

 # Text-Analytics-and-Sentiment-Analysis

-This repository contains work from individual, self-motivated practice as well as in-class assignments/presentations.
+This repository contains code and output for a capstone project I completed through the University of Iowa
 ---

 ### Project Overview